Indrason/SDN-based-IoT-Oriented-Blockchain-based-E-Voting-System/README.md

 Fig 6.
 Display of Counting of Votes

 Fig 5 shows the casting of vote by a valid voter where the voter has to choose a desired candidate from a list of potential candidates.
-After choosing the candidate, the vote is saved and sent it to the higher heirarchical layers.
-After voting process has completed, at a specific date and time counting of votes take place.
+After choosing the candidate, the vote is hashed using sha3_256() and encrypted using ECC.
+The encrypted vote is saved and sent it to the higher hierarchical layers using MQTT.
+After the voting process has completed, at a specific date and time counting of votes takes place.
 It is represented in Fig. 6.

 ## IV.
 Demonstration of Programming level security